pierremaw/obsidian-vault-organizer/README.md

 ## Introduction
 Welcome to the Vault Organizer!
 I created this script because I was fascinated by recursion and dynamic programming, and I wanted to visualize them in action.

 The Vault Organizer is a Python utility script aimed at organizing, updating, and maintaining an obsidian file vault.
-This vault is composed of markdown notes with distinct types and metadata.
+This vault contains markdown notes with specific types and metadata.
 The script provides functionalities such as:
 - Moving files based on their types to respective folders.
 - Updating topics within the note files.
 - Removing circular topics from the note files.